 - All solicitors have a general qualification that allows them to practice law.
 However, individuals within a firm increasingly specialise in particular areas of law.

-Search for law firms that specialise in particular areas
+Search for law firms that specialise in specific areas

 - You might want assistance with areas such as: commercial law and contracts; employment law; tax law; intellectual property; property law; health and safety; data protection; laws applying to your particular sector.